jonaslu/ain/README.md

 # Pre-requisites
 You need [curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/) installed and available on your `$PATH`.
 The easiest way to test this is to run `ain -b`.
 This will generate a template and tell you what backends you have available on your system in the [Backend] section.

-You can also check it manually if you're bent that way by open up a shell and type `curl`, `wget` or `http` (add the suffix .exe to those commands if you're on windows).
+You can also check manually what backends you have installed by opening up a shell and type `curl`, `wget` or `http` (add the suffix .exe to those commands if you're on windows).
 If there's any output from the command itself you're good to go.

 On linux or mac one of the three above is very likely to be installed on your box already.
 The others are available in your package manager or [homebrew](https://brew.sh).